aleks2407/store-user-info/project-planing/development-stragy.md

 **As a site visitor, I want to see all the saved files .**

-This user story has been developed through a branch called 'getall'.
+This user story has been developed through a branch called 'getAll'.

 > Assign to **Gelila**